richysix/geneExpr/README.md

 The default plot is a heatmap showing all the genes and all the samples in the count data.
 Users can zoom in to a section of the plot by selecting an area of the plot and double-clicking on it.
 Double-clicking without highlighting resets the view back to all genes and all samples.

+#### Filter Genes

+The genes can be filtered according to the mean counts across all samples.
+Both minimum and maximum thresholds are available to set with the sliders.

 #### Transform counts

 The counts can be transformed as follows